mathesar-foundation/mathesar/docs/docs/installation-dc/under-the-hood.md

 ## Installation Steps
 These are the steps that the installation script performs, explained in more depth:

+### Operating System Check
+The installer attempts to determine what operating system you're installing Mathesar on.
+We've tested with some variants of macOS as well as a few distros of Linux.
+Some logic in the installer branches based on your operating system.

 ### Docker Version Check
-The installer double-checks your Docker and Docker Compose versions, making sure that `docker` is at least version 20.0.0, and `docker-compose` is at least version 2.0.0.
+The installer double-checks your Docker and Docker Compose versions, making sure that `docker` is at least version 20.0.0, and `docker-compose` is at least version 2.10.0.

 ### Database Configuration
 Mathesar uses two PostgreSQL databases: